Atascadero State Hospital

-Atascadero State Hospital, formally known as California Department of State Hospitals- Atascadero (DSHA), is located on the Central Coast of California, in San Luis Obispo County, halfway between Los Angeles and San Francisco.
-DSHA is an all-male, maximum-security facility, forensic institution that houses mentally ill convicts who have been committed to psychiatric facilities by California's courts.
+Atascadero State Hospital, formally known as California Department of State Hospitals - Atascadero (DSHA), is an all-male maximum-security forensic institution that houses mentally ill convicts who have been committed to psychiatric facilities by California's courts, located on the Central Coast of California, in San Luis Obispo County, halfway between Los Angeles and San Francisco.
 Located on a 700+ acre grounds in the city of Atascadero, California, it is the largest employer in that town.
 DSHA is not a general purpose public hospital, and the only patients admitted are those that are referred to the hospital by the Superior Court, Board of Prison Terms, or the Department of Corrections.

 History

 Atascadero State Hospital (ASH) opened in 1954, as a state-run, self-contained public sector forensic psychiatric facility.
 It is enclosed within a security perimeter, and accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-Patients are referred to the hospital by the Superior Court, Board of Prison Terms, or the Department of Corrections.
+Patients are referred to the hospital by the Superior Court, Board of Prison Terms, or the California Department of Corrections.

 According to a 1978 Federal study of sex offender treatment programs: "An informal history of [ASH], distributed in 1975, reports that Atascadero opened “with the philosophy that good therapy could be carried on in a security setting and that modern methods of psychiatric treatment, based on a therapeutic community' concept, would most likely succeed.“ The problems of 'therapy vs. security' and 'prison vs. hospital' immediately developed and hindered successful treatment.
 The belief that criminals should be punished for their crime and not 'babied' haunted the hospital program.
 For several years beginning in 1959, a series of unfortunate and tragic accidents occurred at the hospital.
 A number of escapes and violent incidents in addition to widespread community concern led to a special investigation of the hospital's problems which ultimately resulted in a revamping of its organization, administration, and treatment programs” beginning in 1961.
 The 1960's were also a troubled decade for Atascadero, plagued by internal dissension, staff rebellions, and occasional scandal."